Lollorosso2/MediaCaptureSender/MediaCaptureApp/README.md

 npx serve -s dist
 ```

+## Building for iOS and Android

+Before building, you'll need to set up your Expo account and configure the application.
+See our [EAS Account Setup Guide](./EAS_ACCOUNT_SETUP.md) for detailed instructions.

 ## Building and Installing the Android APK

 We provide multiple methods to build and install the app on your Android device, with detailed guides for each approach.